 Wernicke-Korsakoff Syndrome

 Wernicke-Korsakoff syndrome is technically not a form of dementia.
 However, it often gets classified as dementia because the symptoms are so similar.
-Wernicke-Korsakoff syndrome is the combination of one disease and one syndrome that appears one after the other.
+Wernicke-Korsakoff syndrome is a combination of two diseases and one syndrome that appear one after the other.

 Wernicke’s disease is a brain disorder that results in brain bleeding due to a lack of vitamin B-1.
-Physical symptoms occur, such as double vision and loss of muscle coordination.
+Physical symptoms include double vision and loss of muscle coordination.
 Eventually, these symptoms decrease, and the symptoms of Korsakoff syndrome appear.

-Korsakoff syndrome is a memory disorder that occurs due to advanced Wernicke’s disease.
+Korsakoff syndrome is a memory disorder that occurs as a complication of advanced Wernicke’s disease.
 A person’s ability to remember things and process information begins to decline.
-The causes of Wernicke-Korsakoff syndrome are commonly found in alcoholism, malnutrition, or chronic infections.
+Wernicke-Korsakoff syndrome is primarily caused by alcoholism, malnutrition, or chronic infections.

 Creutzfeldt-Jakob Disease